Structure Your Time: Re-Establishing Trust in Your Romantic Relationship in Recovery

 Filling Up Your Relationship Marble Jar

 Addiction is the garroter of relationships.
-Unfortunately, it does not spare trust- one of the only pillars of a healthy relationship.
+Unfortunately, it doesn’t spare trust — one of the only pillars of a healthy relationship.
 Once shattered, trust is difficult to piece back.
-But it is not impossible.
+But it’s not impossible.

-Dr Brené Brown, an expert in courage, vulnerability, shame, and empathy, compares trust to a marble jar.
-It’s like a discipline and rewards system used in the classroom by our homeroom teachers.
-We add marbles to the jar when our partner does something to build trust, e.g., making dinner for the family.
-Marbles are removed from the jar when the opposite happens, e.g., not calling when they were supposed to.
+Dr. Brené Brown, an expert in courage, vulnerability, shame, and empathy, compares trust to a marble jar.
+It’s like a discipline and rewards system used in the classroom by homeroom teachers.
+We add marbles to the jar when our partner does something to build trust, e.g. making dinner for the family.
+Marbles are removed from the jar when the opposite happens, like not calling when they were supposed to.

-By structuring your time, being where you say you will be and doing what you say you will do, you fill your relationship marble jar, one marble at a time.
-As each marble is added, you scaffold, mend and transform your relationship to be stronger and restore trust.
+By structuring your time, being where you say you will be, and doing what you say you will do, you fill your relationship marble jar, one marble at a time.
+As each marble is added, you scaffold, mend, and transform your relationship to be stronger, restoring trust.

 1“Triggers” that can lead to a relapse of substance use or harmful behaviors.